 Michael Schumacher sidelined for six races, his team mate Eddie Irvine became Ferrari’s lead driver, he put in a valiant effort and nearly won the championship, lost to Hakkinen for just 2 points, 76 Hakkinen, 74 Irvine!

-Ferrari responded by placing greater emphasis on reliability and safety, lessons that helped shape their later dominance in Formula 1.
+Ferrari responded by placing greater emphasis on reliability and safety, lessons that helped shape their later dominance in F1.

 Determination to return to race again!